-MRCS has as its aim the alleviation of human suffering, including health promotion, disease prevention and provision of help to those in distress.
-MRCS's vision is to be the leading community-based humanitarian organization throughout Myanmar acting with and for the most vulnerable people at all times.
-It is well organized at National, State/Regional and Townships levels.
+MRCS has its aim in alleviation of human suffering, including health promotion, disease prevention and provision of help to those in distress.
+MRCS's vision is to be the leading community-based humanitarian organization throughout Myanmar, acting with and for the most vulnerable people at all times.
+It is well organized at national, state/regional and township levels.
 The Township Red Cross Branch is headed by the Township Medical Officer.
 MRCS has more than 48,000 Life members and 33,000 Ordinary members.
 MRCS volunteers respond to the needs of the Department of Health in supporting community level activities.